Japan's Uniqlo may source garments from India

-MUMBAI Fast Retailing Co Ltd's (9983.T) Uniqlo, Japan's largest clothing store chain, is looking to source garments from India, Uniqlo's Chairman Tadashi Yanai told Indian Prime Minister Narendra Modi, according to an Indian government statement.
+MUMBAI, June 25 Fast Retailing Co Ltd's Uniqlo, Japan's largest clothing store chain, is looking to source garments from India, Uniqlo's Chairman Tadashi Yanai told Indian Prime Minister Narendra Modi, according to an Indian government statement.

 Modi welcomed Unqilo's interest in developing its business in India and highlighted the benefits the country's garment sector offers, the statement said on Wednesday.